-- Planning Board Procedures: Upon referral, the Planning Board shall provide (2)to the Town Board an advisory opinion on the proposed PRD within sixty (60) days of the next meeting of the Town Board following the Planning Board's receipt of the PRD application.
+- to General Municipal Law Section 239-m.
+However, if the Town Board determines, in its sole discretion, that the proposal does not merit review because it does not meet the objectives of this Zoning Law or the Town's Comprehensive Plan, it shall so notify the applicant, and shall not refer the application to the Planning Board or the County Planning Board, and no further action on the application shall be taken. - (2) Planning Board Procedures: Upon referral, the Planning Board shall provide to the Town Board an advisory opinion on the proposed PRD within sixty (60) days of the next meeting of the Town Board following the Planning Board's receipt of the PRD application.
 The Planning Board may request additional information reasonably related to the PRD application.
 If the Planning Board requests additional information, its' time to render an advisory opinion is extended to the next meeting of the Town Board following receipt of such additional information.
 The time of receipt of such information shall be deemed to be the date of the regular meeting following submission of the information to the Planning Board.
 The Planning Board may call upon the County Planning Department or Board, the Natural Resource Conservation Service, Soil Water Conservation District or any other public or private consultants that it feels are necessary to provide a sound review of the proposal.
 The advisory opinion shall be in the form of a report and shall contain the following content: - (a) A recommendation to the Town Board that the application be accepted and that a public hearing be held for the purpose of considering PRD districting, or a recommendation that the Town Board reject the PRD application.
-This opinion shall be based on the following findings which shall be included as part of the report: - [1] How the proposal conforms to the Comprehensive Plan. - [2] How the proposal meets the intent and objectives of the PRD in the Zoning Law. - [3] How the proposal meets all the general requirements of the PRD. - That the proposal is conceptually sound in that it meets a community [4] need and it conforms to accepted design principals in the proposed functional roadway system, land use configuration, open space system, drainage system and scale of the elements. - [5] That there are adequate services and utilities available or proposed to be made available in the construction of the development. - The reasons for an unfavorable report shall be stated clearly.
-If (b) appropriate, the report shall point out to the applicant what elements of the proposed project might be changed in order to better meet the criteria set forth in the immediately preceding subsection. - 3.
-Public Hearing: The Town Board shall not vote to approve a PRD until it has held at least one (1) public hearing on the application following the submission of a complete application, and receipt of the Planning Board's recommendation on the application, has received the report of the Greene County Planning Board referral 73 pursuant to GML 239-m, and has completed the SEQRA process.
+This opinion shall be based on the following findings which shall be included as part of the report: - [1] How the proposal conforms to the Comprehensive Plan. - [2] How the proposal meets the intent and objectives of the PRD in the Zoning Law. - [3] How the proposal meets all the general requirements of the PRD. - [4] That the proposal is conceptually sound in that it meets a community need and it conforms to accepted design principals in the proposed functional roadway system, land use configuration, open space system, drainage system and scale of the elements. - [5] That there are adequate services and utilities available or proposed to be made available in the construction of the development. - (b) The reasons for an unfavorable report shall be stated clearly.
+If appropriate, the report shall point out to the applicant what elements of the proposed project might be changed in order to better meet the criteria set forth in the immediately preceding subsection. - 3.
+Public Hearing: The Town Board shall not vote to approve a PRD until it has held at least one (1) public hearing on the application following the submission of a complete application, and receipt of the Planning Board's recommendation on the application, has received the report of the Greene County Planning Board referral pursuant to GML 239-m, and has completed the SEQRA process.